junxit/us-congress-bills-111/metadata.md

 - 2009-05-13 — Motion to reconsider laid on the table Agreed to without objection.
 - 2009-05-13 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 421 - 0 (Roll no. 247). (text: CR 5/12/2009 H5434)
 - 2009-05-13 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 421 - 0 (Roll no. 247).(text: CR 5/12/2009 H5434)
+- 2009-05-14 — Received in the Senate and referred to the Committee on the Judiciary.